ang-zeyu/infisearch/README.md

 ## Getting Started

-Powering static site search with Morsels is extremely easy, and requires just a folder of your HTML files.
-Titles, headings, and the rest of the text are automatically sourced from your HTML files.
-Links to your pages are automatically generated based on how your site's pages are layed out, but it is also possible to override these.
+Powering static site search with Morsels is extremely easy, and requires just a folder of your HTML files — titles, headings, and other text are automatically extracted.
+Links to your pages are automatically generated based on your folder structure, but can also be manually specified.

 ### 1. Installing the indexer